williammcmp/Nano-Particle-Playground/README.md

 - [ParticleGeneration.py](src/ParticleGenerator.py): Helper functions to generate specific groups of Particles.
 - [Forces.py](src/Forces.py): Contains force-related classes like `Gravity` and `Damping`.
 - [main.py](main.py): A sample script that demonstrates how to use the simulation framework by creating particles, applying forces, and updating the simulation.
+- [stremlit.py](stremlit.py): Streamlit app demo of the simulation, allowing for easy access to the Particle Simulation through Streamlit services.

 ## Prerequisites
 Make sure you have the following prerequisites installed: